Understanding Plant-based Nutrition Whole

 Tips for mindful meal planning

-When it comes to mindful meal planning on a plant-based diet, consider the following tips:
+Mindful meal planning on a plant-based diet consider the following tips:

 - Incorporate a variety of fruits, vegetables, whole grains, legumes, nuts, and seeds in your meals.